neaurellia/advprog-modul6/README.md

 However, if too many requests exceed the pool size, some requests might have to wait until threads become available, introducing a potential bottleneck.

+---

+## Commit Bonus Reflection Notes
+Commit Bonus Reflection Notes:

+The `build` function serves as an alternative constructor for `ThreadPool`.
+Instead of using `new` directly, `new` now calls `build`, keeping the code modular and improving readability.

+Advantages of this approach:
+1. **Separation of concerns** – `build` handles the instantiation logic, keeping `new` cleaner.
+2. **Potential for extensions** – Future modifications (e.g., logging or additional checks) can be added to `build` without modifying `new`.
+3. **Improved clarity** – It explicitly defines the thread pool construction process.

+This approach makes it easier to maintain and extend the thread pool implementation while keeping the API clean.